harshpala/IIIT-Delhi-Administrative-Structure/README.md

    $ No details found for: Prachi Mukherjee
    ```

+## Running the Program (Q3.
+For Complaint Resolving:)

+Here you need to enter the name of the officer to whom the complaint was filed, next it will show the department of that officer and position, and ask if 3 days has passed or not.
+If yes it wil escalate to the higher authority.

+Enter the name of the officer to which complaint is filed: Kapil Dev Garg
+Department: IRD
+Position: Administrative Officer (IRD)
+Has complaint been resolved?
+(Yes/No):No
+Have 3 days passed?
+(Yes/No): Yes
+Complaint escalated to Debarka Sengupta (Associate Dean of Innovation- Research & Development (ADIRD))
+Do you want to continue?
+(Yes/No):No

 ## Data Format

 The program expects the input data file (data.csv) to have the following structure: